Ryneex/Spotify-Clone/README.md

 # Guide

-You have to get a client id from Spotify dashboard and then change it in .env file.
-You can't access the Clone app without a client id
+You have to get a Client ID from Spotify dashboard and then change it in .env file.
+You can't login to the Clone app without your own Client ID

 ## Step 1
 Login to your spotify account from https://developer.spotify.com/